evanca/quick-portfolio/index.md

 ---

 ## [Do Societies With Greater Populations Innovate More?](https://arxiv.org/abs/2211.00410)
 In this paper, we estimate how variations in population sizes across US states causally impacted these states’ capacity to produce patents.
-To rule out the endogeneity of fertility decisions and estimate the causal effect of cohort births on patent production, we use the US Supreme Court’s ruling on Roe v.
-Wade as an instrumental variable due to its heterogenous impact on different states.
+To rule out the endogeneity of fertility decisions, we estimate the difference-in-difference in births before and after the Roe ruling, and then use estimated births as an instrumental variable to predict patents per capita.
 <br>
 <br>
 Check out the full paper here: [https://arxiv.org/abs/2211.00410](https://arxiv.org/abs/2211.00410)